About Welcome Blanket

 Welcome Blanket is an art initiative started by Los Angeles-based artist and Brown University graduate Jayna Zweiman.
 In 2017, Zweiman originally conceived of Welcome Blanket as a way to reimagine the proposed border wall with Mexico as 2,000 miles of yarn to be knit into blankets to give to people as a warm welcome to our nation.
 These blankets, and the corresponding stories of their makers, were then exhibited in order to create spaces in which to talk about immigration issues.
 Afterward, these Welcome Blankets were gifted to refugees.
 Since 2017, the project has led to numerous exhibitions across the county.

-The Museum of Work & Culture, inspired by the RIHS’s 2024 annual theme Making History, which celebrates creativity, innovation, invention, and craft in Rhode Island, will be staging its own Welcome Blanket Exhibit in September 2024.
+The Museum of Work & Culture, inspired by the RIHS’s 2024 annual theme Making History, which celebrates creativity, innovation, invention, and craft in Rhode Island, is currently hosting its own Welcome Blanket Exhibit now on view in the changing gallery until November 30th, 2024.

 How to Participate